DNSSEC

 contain hashes of the Key Signing Keys used for signing the zone.

-Updating the DS Records in the Parent Zone¶
+Updating the DS Records at the Domain Registry

 Unsigning a Domain Zone